akiomiyao/ped/README.md

 perl qsub_mkref.pl WBcel235 (For computer cluster)
 ```
 - Directory WBcel235 for reference of *Caenorhabditis elegans* WBcel235 will be created.
-If run without argument, help and suported reference will be listed.
+If run without argument, help and supported reference will be listed.
 If you want to new reference, add the reference information to the config file.
 Format is described in the comment in config file.
 To make reference of human,